icecream17/atom-update-backlog/Languages.md

 Let's try to move a bunch of repos to at least __Has update available__, and then update them at all once.

-Here, a language has _updated_ when its' tree-sitter dependency is on version 20+

 Progress:

 ```js